dafacto/startwithbitcoin/_reasons/06_how_can_i_buy_bitcoin.md

 **Professional options** — These allow both buying *and* selling of bitcoin.

 - *Coinbase* — The most popular online option, where they store your bitcoin for you, is [Coinbase](https://www.coinbase.com).
 Once you create an account and link your bank account, you can transfer in dollars to buy bitcoin, and then transfer out dollars if you sell bitcoin.
 - *Crypto.com* — Another popular option is [Crypto.com](https://crypto.com/).
 Crypto.com is an app for iOS and Android that lets you buy bitcoin with bank transfer or credit card.
-They also allows you to deposit your purchased bitcoin into a "savings account", earning weekly interest.
-(And if you use my referral code `gpd9q473d2` you'll receive $50 on your first transaction.)
+(If you use my referral code `gpd9q473d2` you'll receive $50 on your first transaction.)

 **Do-it-yourself options** — These allow you to buy bitcoin with credit card, but not sell.